The Lost Heroes of the Golden Age

 John Henry, Jr.

-A boy named "Irons" sits by John Wilson's grave.
+A boy by the name of "Irons" sits by John Wilson's grave.
 From DC: The New Frontier #6 (Nov.
 2004); by Darwyn Cooke.

 Inspiration

-The DC versions of "John Henry" and the hero Steel are rooted American folklore.
-In classic blues songs, the African American hero John Henry is the "steel-driving man," a mighty powerhouse who weilded a hammer.
+The DC version of "John Henry" (and the hero, Steel) is rooted American folklore.
+In classic blues songs, the African American hero John Henry is the "steel-driving man," a mighty powerhouse who wielded a hammer.

 DC's first John Henry Irons is a post-Crisis hero who debuted in Adventures of Superman #500 (June 1993).
-He was the third DC hero to take the name "Steel" (III), in Superman: Man of Steel #22 (June 1993).
-In more recent times (Rebirth, etc.), Irons has been content to remain an inventor while his niece, Natasha Irons operates as Steel IV.
+He was the third DC hero to take the name "Steel," in Superman: Man of Steel #22 (June 1993).
+In more recent times (Rebirth, etc.), Irons is often content to remain an inventor while his niece, Natasha Irons operates as Steel IV.
 She first appeared in Steel vol. 2 #1 (Feb.
 1994) and first donned the armor in Superman vs. Darkseid: Apokolips Now! #1 (Mar.
 2003)

 Powers